In gardening terms, pesticides

 a low pressure regulator to help prevent spray "drift"

-applications in the cool of the day (early morning) when there is little to no wind.
+applications in the cool of the day (early morning or evening) when there is little to no wind.

 properly: Protect eyes and skin, wear approved chemical resistant gloves and boots, and wear an